CostaPaiiva/Portfolio-showcase/AutoML/README.md

 streamlit run app.py
 ```

-## Why This Project Works For A Portfolio

 - It shows a complete ML product flow rather than isolated notebooks.
 - It demonstrates practical model comparison and exportable outputs.
 - It combines UI, data engineering, model training, and reporting in one deliverable.